maximilien/knfun/README.md

 README.md  funcs      go.sum     summary-fn vendor
 ```

-These are designed as both CLI and server functions that you can test locally and deploy on Knative.
+These are designed as both CLIs and server functions that you can test locally and deploy on Knative.

 # Test